Update as of July 1, 2014: (A) “Judicial Affidavit Rule A.M. No. 12-8-8-SC” and (B) “Guidelines for Decongesting

 Tip for new bar passers

 If you are a new bar passer who does not know courtroom procedures, you should inform the judge, “Your Honor please, I am a new bar passer and I will appreciate any help that this Court can extend to me.”
 The judge will not scold you but will extend all the help you need.
 Even your opposing counsel (and other lawyers in the courtroom) will help you.
-It is a little bit embarrassing saying this in front of your client, but it will help prevent you from making any mistake.
+It’s a little bit embarrassing saying this in front of your client, but it will help prevent you from making any mistake.